 Music theater majors must participate in backstage capacities and, following casting auditions, in a minimum of one major or supporting role onstage in a theatrical production offered for credit on the Princeton or Lawrenceville campus of Rider University.
 Two music theater and two opera productions are planned for each academic year on the Westminster campus; see also "Theater on the Lawrenceville campus" below.
-For those Westminster students who wish to join the non-credit Westminster Conservatory Actors Company, which stages music theater productions annually, a discount is available through the Conservatory.
+A substantial discount is offered to Westminster students who join the non-credit Westminster Conservatory Actors Company, which stages several music theater productions annually.